 The CDC reports that “some e-cigarettes marketed as containing zero percent nicotine have been found to contain nicotine,” which means e-cig companies are outright lying on the packaging.

 In August 2019, the CDC issued a statement regarding “a cluster of pulmonary illnesses linked to e-cigarette product use, or ‘vaping,’ primarily among adolescents and young adults.”
-Per their research, as many as 94 cases of severe lung illnesses linked to vaping and e-cig use were reported between June 28 and August 15, across 14 different states.
+Per their research, as many as 94 cases of severe lung illnesses linked to vaping and e-cig use were reported between June 28 and August 15 across 14 states.
 As many as 193 illness cases may be linked to vaping.

 Injuries linked to vaping and e-cigarette use